instructor-ai/instructor/docs/concepts/retrying.md

 ## Advanced: Retry Logic

-If you want more control over how we define retries such as back-offs and additional retry logic We can use a library called Tenacity.
+If you want more control over how we define retries such as back-offs and additional retry logic we can use a library called Tenacity.
 To learn more, check out the documentation on the [Tenacity](https://tenacity.readthedocs.io/en/latest/) website.

 Rather than using the decorator `@retry`, we can use the `Retrying` and `AsyncRetrying` classes to define our own retry logic.